intel/kubernetes-intel-azure-high-availability-training/kubeflow/README.md

   <img src="../assets/intel-xgb-d4p-pipeline.png" alt="Intel XGBoost Daal4py Pipeline" width="1100"/>
 </p>

-The pipeline consists of 7 components.
-A detailed description of each one is listed below:
+The pipeline consists of the following 7 components:
 - **Load data**: This component loads the `credit_risk_dataset.csv` from the Azure file share and performs synthetic data augmentation.
 - **Create training and test sets**: This component splits the data into training and test sets, of an approximately 75:25 split for model evaluation.
-- **Preprocess features**: This component creates a data processing pipeline to preprocess the training and test features for the XGBoost model.
+- **Preprocess features**: This component performs data preprocessing of the training and test sets by transforming categorical features using one-hot encoding, imputing missing values, and power transforming numerical features.
 - **Train XGBoost model**: This component trains an XGBoost model, or continues training the model if selected, and stores the model in the Azure file share.
 - **Convert XGBoost model to Daal4py**: This component converts the XGBoost model to an